DSA2019: Opening up Development

 Printed/PDF programme Errata

-Drinks reception is now in Nexus, Jenny Lee Building NOT Hub Theatre
+Drinks reception was in Nexus, Jenny Lee Building NOT Hub Theatre

-Panel H2 is one session shorter, paper division across sessions now 4+3
+Panel H2 was one session shorter, paper division across sessions now 4+3

-Panel L3 is one session shorter, will last 1 session (4 papers) and the panel will start at 1415 on Thurs not at 0900.
+Panel L3 was one session shorter, lasted 1 session (4 papers) and the panel started at 1415 on Thurs not at 0900.

 Panel M5 paper order changed, paper division across sessions now 4+4+3